jonnonz1/nz-statute-book/acts/public/1982/friendly-societies-and-credit-unions-act-1982.md

 **Annual returns and valuations**

 ### 70 Annual return
-(1) Every registered society and branch shall once in every year, within 3 months after the close of the financial year of the society or branch or such extended period as the Registrar may in any particular case allow, send to the Registrar an annual return.
+(1) Every registered society and branch shall once in every year, within 4 months after the balance date of the society or branch or such extended period as the Registrar may in any particular case allow, send to the Registrar an annual return.
 (2) Every annual return shall relate to the affairs of the society or branch for the financial year preceding that in which the return is required to be sent, and, subject to subsection (3), shall be made in such form and contain such particulars as the Registrar may from time to time require.
 (3) Every annual return—
   (a) shall be made up for the financial year to which the return relates; and